Insight Into Canada's Banking Industry: Canadian Banking Statistics

 (IBISWorld)

-Even with the pandemic, the banking sector continued to grow.
-The market size of commercial banking in Canada in 2022 is estimated to be approximately $230.3 billion.
-Several factors affect the growth of commercial banking in Canada, including the overnight rate, which the Bank of Canada sets, and aggregate household debt.
+The market size of commercial banking in Canada in 2024 was estimated to be approximately $441.4 billion.
+Several factors affect rapid the growth of commercial banking in Canada, including the overnight rate, which the Bank of Canada sets, and aggregate household debt.

 The overnight rate affects how much interest banks can charge on loans.
 The higher the overnight rate, the higher the interest rates will be.
 This, in turn, affects how much revenue banks generate from interest on loans.